earthlab/earthlab.github.io/_posts/course-materials/internship/2017-05-10-intern-01-syllabus.md

 3. Working with data programmatically in tools like `R` and `Python`.

-Through seminars, online training modules and working closely with postdoctoral reseachers, faculty advisors, and the education team, you will learn how to effectively communicate your research through writing and public speaking.
+Through seminars, online training modules and working closely with postdoctoral researchers, faculty advisors, and the education team, you will learn how to effectively communicate your research through writing and public speaking.

 The end products of the internship include a midterm presentation and write-up